 Adjective Clauses.
 At a certain point in your writing in English, you should be able to identify every sentence you write as simple, compound, or complex.

 Two additional structures, adjective clauses and appositives, will give you a much greater sentence variety within which to accomplish your writing objectives.
 This page contains a small amount of information about adjective clauses along with just ten very difficult exercises.
 First, we will define what adjective clauses are and how they work.
 An adjective clause is a dependent clause that modifies a noun.
-It is possible to combine the following two sentences to form one sentence containing an adjective clause: The children are going to visit the museum.
+Punctuation Self-Test.
+OWL Writing Exercises.
+On Punctuation.
+Punctuation Game for Kids - Fun Grammar Practice Exercise Activity.

 Contributed by Carol Vincent.
 Punctuation Posters - A set of 11 brilliant posters (in PDF), outlining the uses of different types of punctuation.
 Contributed by Neil Hedworth.
 Tarzan Punctuation - A SMART Notebook file, which children can read and then devise actions to represent each missing punctuation mark.
 Contributed by Zoe Mitchell.
-Capital Letters / Full Stops: Traffic Lights - Use this very simple methods to reinforce when capital letters and full stops are needed.